 And if you have a website and if you want to convince people to get your product, you have to do a lot of things.

-You need to add a picture of you, include testimonials, share why the product is worth checking, explain how it will change their lives.
+You need to add a picture of yourself, include testimonials, share why the product is worth checking, explain how it will change their lives.
 Everything is important.
 Even the speed of your site.
 If it takes more than 3 seconds for your page to load the elements people will close the page and never return.

 Can you recall the best speech you have attended or watched online?